-So far, we have shown that Nodal ligand production is necessary and sufficient to trigger the ingression-based cell sorting of ectopic endodermal cells.
+So far, we have shown that Nodal ligands production is necessary and sufficient to trigger the ingression-based cell sorting of ectopic endodermal cells.
 We next determined which cells are responding to the Nodal ligands to support sorting.
-The Nodal ligands could either be acting on the same endodermal cells that undergo sorting to form an autocrine circuit or on the surrounding cells in a paracrine circuit, possibly by orchestrating endodermal extrusion by the surrounding ectoderm (Fig. 4A,B).
-We blocked the autocrine reception of Nodal ligands pharmacologically by applying the Nodal receptor inhibitor SB505124 to acvr1ba-expressing cells.
-We found that 25-50 μM SB505124 inhibited endodermal cell fate specification, even in embryos expressing acvr1ba, suggesting that this compound interfered with the signaling circuit upstream of acvr1ba (Fig. S8A-C).
-Following pharmacological Nodal inhibition, acvr1ba-expressing cells failed to internalize after being transplanted to the animal pole (Fig. S8D).
-To inhibit only the autocrine reception of the Nodal ligands while maintaining endodermal cell fate, we used the MZ tdgfl mutant to block Nodal signal reception; this mutant lacks the EGF-CFC co-receptor essential for the ability to respond to Nodal ligands (Gritsman et al., 1999).
-When we transplanted MZ tdgfl donor cells expressing acvr1ba into wild-type recipient hosts, the donor cells were incapable of ingressing into the inner layer of the host embryo and did not contribute to endoderm-derived tissue at the 18-somite stage (Fig. 4C,F).
-In contrast, when we injected acvr1ba into wild-type donor embryos and transplanted these cells into MZ tdgf1 mutant host embryos, these transplanted cells still successfully ingressed into the inner layer, indicating that ectopic endodermal cells retained their ability to sort irrespective of the Nodal signaling state of the surrounding cells (Fig. 4D,G).
+The Nodal ligands could either be acting on the same endodermal cells that undergo sorting to form an autocrine circuit or on the surrounding cells in a paracrine circuit, possibly by orchestrating endodermal extrusion by the surrounding ectoderm (Fig. 4A, 4B).
+We pharmacologically blocked the autocrine reception of Nodal ligands by applying the Nodal receptor inhibitor SB505124 to acvr1ba-expressing cells.
+We found that 25-50 μM SB505124 inhibited endodermal cell fate specification, even in embryos expressing acvr1ba, suggesting that this drug interfered with the signaling circuit upstream of acvr1ba (Fig. S8A-C).
+Following pharmacological Nodal inhibition, acvr1baexpressing cells failed to internalize after being transplanted to the animal pole (Fig. S8D).
+To inhibit only the autocrine reception of the Nodal ligands while maintaining endodermal cell fate, we used the maternal-zygotic (MZ) tdgf1 mutant to block Nodal signal reception; this mutant lacks the EGF-CFC co-receptor essential for the ability to respond to Nodal ligands (Gritsman et al. 1999).
+When we transplanted MZ tdgf1 donor cells expressing acvr1ba into wild-type recipient hosts, the donor cells were incapable of ingressing into the inner layer of the host embryo and did not contribute to endoderm-derived tissue at the 18-somite stage (Fig. 4C, 4F).
+In contrast, when we injected acvr1ba into wild-type donor embryos and transplanted these cells into MZ tdgf1 mutant host embryos, these transplanted cells still successfully ingressed into the inner layer, indicating that ectopic endodermal cells retained their ability to sort irrespective of the Nodal signaling state of the surrounding cells (Fig. 4D, 4G).
 Together, these results suggest that an autocrine circuit of Nodal ligand reception is required to support sorting of ectopic endodermal cells (Fig. 4E).
-Furthermore, because
+Furthermore, because the MZ tdgf1 mutant host embryos lack endogenous endoderm (Gritsman et al. 1999; David and Rosa 2001) but still supported ingression of ectopic endodermal cells, these experiments further suggest that signals released by endogenous endodermal cells are not required for ectopic endodermal cell sorting.